UBC-MDS/py_atmosphere/README.md

 # py_atmosphere

 The International Standard Atmosphere (ISA) is an atmospheric model of how pressure, temperature, density of the Earth's atmosphere change over a wide range of altitudes.
-It is published by the International Organization for Standardization (ISO) as an International Standard ISO 2533:1975 (https://www.iso.org/standard/7472.html).
+It is published by the International Organization for Standardization (ISO) as an International Standard [ISO 2533:1975](https://www.iso.org/standard/7472.html).

-The International Civil Aviation Organization (ICAO - https://www.icao.int/Pages/default.aspx) uses this atmospheric models as baseline in its own standard enforcing.
+The International Civil Aviation Organization ([ICAO](https://www.icao.int/Pages/default.aspx)) uses this atmospheric models as baseline in its own standard enforcing.
 This standard is extensively used in the Aerospace industry for aircraft and engine design tasks considering operational envelopes.

-As simplified, but useful atmospheric model was created by NASA's Glenn Research Center for academic purposes (https://www.grc.nasa.gov/www/k-12/airplane/atmosmet.html#:~:text=In%20the%20troposphere%2C%20the%20temperature,atmosphere%20model%20is%20also%20available).
+A simplified, but useful version of the ICAO standard atmospheric model was created by [NASA's Glenn Research Center](https://www.grc.nasa.gov/www/k-12/airplane/atmosmet.html#:~:text=In%20the%20troposphere%2C%20the%20temperature,atmosphere%20model%20is%20also%20available) for academic purposes.

 This package contains the simplified NASA's GRC Earth Atmospheric model and calculates atmospheric air properties for an altitude of interest, as well as supports Mach number calculation for a moving object in space at the same altitude.